If you’re looking for resources in the community, you can start your search here with some of these organizations and directories.

 Whois Lookup. | Use this tool to find out who is the owner of record of domains and IP addresses; other tools are available via this website.

-Internal Revenue Service (Official home of the federal tax forms and instruction booklets)
+Internal Revenue Service. | Find federal tax forms and instruction booklets here.

 By Summer 2022 the IRS will require log in through ID.me, an online identity verification service, to learn more about this process, including how to create an account via ID.me, visit this KrebsonSecurity article.

-Lebanon County Earned Income Tax (Administered by Keystone Collections Group)
+Lebanon County Earned Income Tax. | Administered by Keystone Collections Group, find local earned income tax forms here.

 My Free Taxes is an initiative of the United Way through which you can receive free guidance, assistance, and filing of your taxes online or in person.
 Visit the website to learn more about My Free Taxes or to learn about other initiatives and partnerships of the United Way.